Anti-Bot

 Is Forter an anti-bot product?

-No, it's an anti-fraud / identity-trust product.
-It does not block scrapers from reading pages.
-It only fires at checkout and decides whether to approve a transaction.
-Scrapers doing data extraction can ignore it.
+No — it's an anti-fraud / identity-trust product.
+It doesn't stop scrapers from reading pages.
+It only fires at checkout, where it decides whether to approve a transaction.
+Scrapers doing plain data extraction can ignore it.

 Why does Forter show up in anti-bot articles then?

-Because the line between bot and fraud blurs at checkout.
-Sneaker-bot operators, ticket scalpers, and retail-arbitrage automation all run into Forter on the second request, and the techniques to defeat anti-bot at the page level (fingerprint hardening, residential IPs) are not enough — Forter scores identity, not session.
+Because the line between "bot" and "fraud" blurs at checkout.
+Sneaker-bot operators, ticket scalpers, and retail-arbitrage automation all hit Forter on the second request, and the usual page-level anti-bot tricks (fingerprint hardening, residential IPs) aren't enough — Forter scores identity, not session.

 Can I detect Forter on a target site before checkout?

-Yes — look for a script tag loading from cdn.forter.com on the checkout page, or a fortertoken cookie after submitting cart details.
-If it's there, expect identity scoring on submission.
+Yes — check the checkout page for a script tag loading from cdn.forter.com, or look for a fortertoken cookie after you submit cart details.
+If either is present, expect identity scoring when you place the order.